ZAHIRULCODER/social_media/README.md

 # React + Vite + Tan Stack Query + Appwrite(backend as a service) + Ant Design

+## Auth Requirements:
+- Email: sample@gmail.com (Only one @ symbol and one . should be present in email address)
+- password: 12345678 (Must be 8 characters)

 ## Social media App

 ## Features Added